MaazAmjad/Urdu-threat-detection-FIRE2022/README.md

 The second column contains the truth label "1" or "0".

     a.
 The truth label "1" corresponds to the threatening tweet.

     b.
 The truth label "0" corresponds to the non-threatening tweet.

 The third column contains the truth label "1", "0", "2".

     a.
-The truth label "1" corresponds to the threat is given to a "group".
+The truth label "1" corresponds to the threat is given to a "group" (G).

     b.
-The truth label "0" corresponds to the threat is given to an "individual".
+The truth label "0" corresponds to the threat is given to an "individual" (Single = S).

     c.
 The truth label "2" corresponds to the non-threatening tweet.

 ---